pingram3030/chef-rl/docs/sweet/pancakes.md

 until smooth.

 1. Heat a lightly oiled griddle or frying pan over medium high heat.
-Pour or scoop the batter onto the griddle, using approximately 1/4 cup for each pancake.
+Pour or scoop the batter in to the pan, using approximately 1/4 cup for each pancake.
 Brown on both sides and serve hot.